 This brandy cocktail recipe is just one variation of the classic drink.
 It's incredibly easy to mix up, makes a great dinner drink, and is a fantastic way to show off a nice brandy.
-You can even use Cognac or Armagnac or any high-end brandy without worrying about damaging the spirit's quality.
-In fact, you will be enhancing it with a few simple ingredients.
+You can even use cognac, Armagnac, or any high-end brandy without worrying about damaging the spirit's quality.
+In fact, you will only be enhancing it with a few simple ingredients.

-The drink is the formula for the original definition of a cocktail: distilled spirit, sugar, water, and bitters.
+The formula found in this drink is the original definition of a cocktail: distilled spirit, sugar, water, and bitters.
 In this recipe, the curaçao liqueur acts as the sugar and the dilution from shaking it with ice is the water.
-There are even two types of bitters added, which give the flavor a nice accent.
+There are even two types of bitters in this drink, which give the flavor a nice accent.

-Technically, back in the late 1800s when it was a big hit, this recipe would be called a "fancy brandy cocktail" because it calls for a lemon peel.
+Technically, back in the late 1800s when this drink was a big hit, this recipe would be called a "fancy brandy cocktail" because it calls for a lemon peel.
 Bartenders of the day would have skipped the garnish if you simply ordered a "brandy cocktail."